 That’s because when you use LTL shipping, you will only pay for the portion of the truck that you need for your product.
 This makes LTL shipping a great option especially for small businesses, because often, the amount of product you need to ship won’t require an entire 48- or 53-foot trailer.
-Typical LTL shipments generally range from 100-5,000 pounds, but can go as high as 20,000 lbs in some cases. while a TL shipment usually means there are ten or more pallets of product that need to be shipped.
+Typical LTL shipments are generally less than 4,000 pounds, but can go as high as 20,000 lbs in some cases. while a TL shipment usually means there are ten or more pallets of product that need to be shipped.
 Since your product only takes up a portion of the truck, other businesses will use the remaining space to ship their product that needs to get to the same area.

 LTL shipping is a more cost-effective option and some freight companies like Flock Freight® use a hubless model so that your shipment never sees the inside of a warehouse or is unloaded from the truck until it reaches its final destination.

 While this covers things at a base level for LTL shipping, carriers can actually specialize in several different services within the LTL method.
 This can include lift gates, transit, residential pickups and deliveries, guaranteed services, freeze protection, and even bottom line costs.

 You might wonder how multiple companies can get their product onto the same truck, so here’s a quick breakdown.
 A traditional LTL carrier will have a certain number of trucks that collect shipments from customers in their local area every day.
 They will then bring the shipments to a terminal where the trucks are unloaded.